Pompilus cinereus

-Pompilus cinereus, the leaden spider wasp is the most widespread species of the Pompilus spider wasps, and throughout a large proportion of its wide distribution is the only species of Pompilus.
-It is the type species of the genus Pompilus and therefore of the family Pompilidae.
+Pompilus cinereus, the leaden spider wasp, is the most widespread species of spider wasp in the genus Pompilus and is the only species of its genus throughout a large proportion of its wide distribution.
+It is the type species of the genus Pompilus and therefore also of the family Pompilidae.

 Distribution

 It is widespread throughout the Old World, including Mediterranean islands, Canary Islands, Madagascar, Sri Lanka, Japan, the Philippines, Borneo, Java, and Australia.
 In Britain, it is mainly found in the south, but extends north to the central belt of Scotland.

 Variability

 P. cinereus is a highly variable species throughout its wide range, giving rise to the large number of synonyms which have been attached to the species by different authors.
 Where it overlaps with congeners in southern and central Africa and in southern Asia, the phenotype is stable and it can be distinguished from the species with which it is sympatric.
 Over the rest of its huge range, it has no sympatric congeners and shows wide phenotypic variation.